Unique-Digital-Resources/Learn-graphics-for-theoretical-gui/README.md

     - [ ] mouse hover on shape event in [winit](https://github.com/rust-windowing/winit) window and [softbuffer](https://github.com/rust-windowing/softbuffer) (Difficult)
     - [ ] mouse hover on shape event in [winit](https://github.com/rust-windowing/winit) window and [pixels](https://github.com/parasyte/pixels/tree/main) (Difficult)

+##### Notes on the roadmap:
+- You can suggest new goals or other libraries for graphics in the Issues section
+- The level of difficulty is based on my personal scale and does not necessarily have to be actually easy or difficult.
+It varies between one person and another.
+- Often the same algorithm can be used in a specific function with multiple libraries, meaning the code can be copied and used with another library, and the code can be changed as necessary to be compatible with the library.
+- It is possible to write advanced algorithm/code that based on algorithm/code that already exists in this repository.